2317Ankit/APS-Portfolio.github.io/README.md

 **Algorithm**: Using AVL Tree

-**Use Case** This approach efficiently handles product reviews and ratings on Flipkart by maintaining balanced updates and queries within an AVL tree structure.
+**Use Case:** This approach efficiently handles product reviews and ratings on Flipkart by maintaining balanced updates and queries within an AVL tree structure.

 **Challenges**
 - Ensuring the AVL tree remains balanced despite frequent updates to review data.